Aliases for PDGFC Gene

 Previous GeneCards Identifiers for PDGFC Gene

 The protein encoded by this gene is a member of the platelet-derived growth factor family.
 The four members of this family are mitogenic factors for cells of mesenchymal origin and are characterized by a core motif of eight cysteines.
 This gene product appears to form only homodimers.
 It differs from the platelet-derived growth factor alpha and beta polypeptides in having an unusual N-terminal domain, the CUB domain.
 Alternatively spliced transcript variants have been found for this gene. [provided by RefSeq, Sep 2010]

 GeneCards Summary for PDGFC Gene

 PDGFC (Platelet Derived Growth Factor C) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by FGFR.
-GO annotations related to this gene include protein homodimerization activity and platelet-derived growth factor receptor binding.
+Diseases associated with PDGFC include Osteosclerotic Myeloma and Medulloblastoma.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and PAK Pathway.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and platelet-derived growth factor receptor binding.
 An important paralog of this gene is PDGFD.

 UniProtKB/Swiss-Prot for PDGFC Gene